Festivals & Events

 The Yosakoi Soran Festival in Hokkaido is based on another Japanese festival from Kochi Prefecture and features naruko clappers accompanying Hokkaido's Soran Bushi folk melodies.
-Started in 1992, this multi-day event in early June now attracts upwards of a million visitors a year.
+Started in 1992, this multi-day event in early June now attracts upwards of 2 million visitors a year.

 - The finale on Sunday night

 - Learning how to dance in Waodori Square

 How to Get There

 You can get to the festival by subway from Sapporo Station .

 Clappers were originally used to scare birds away from rice fields

 The clappers are an integral element in yosakoi dancing

 Yosakoi dancing is often staged as a competition, with the teams competing for pride and sometimes prizes.
 The dances are based on traditional Japanese dance, especially Awa Odori, but incorporate many modern styles and features, as well as colorful and coordinated costumes.